hashicorp/terraform-website/content/source/docs/github-actions/actions/index.html.md

 # Actions

-Each Action can be used individually:
+Terraform's GitHub Actions can be used individually or together.

+See the links below for full documentation of each Action.

 - [fmt](./fmt.html)
 - [init](./init.html)